VRehnberg/torch-twonn/README.md

 A PyTorch implementation of TwoNN for estimating intrinsic dimensions.

 ## Details
 Implements the same algorithm as Facco et al. [1] with possibly one exception.
-The fitting of $d$ from
+The fitting of *d* from

 $$
     d = - \frac{\log(1 - F(\mu))}{\log(\mu)}
 $$

 is done with the denominator as dependent, it is unclear to me how it was done in the paper.